I really dislike that word – staycation – but the alternatives aren't much better: nearcation, mini-break, holistay...

 If we push the bucket list plan to the extreme, we could actually plan a trip, a real one.

 If you can't travel right now, why not start planning your next trip?
 But really planning it, in detail.
 Don't just go through the motions: build the trip.

 Don't be too ambitious.
 Keep it realistic and choose a trip you're actually likely to take in the future.
 If you can't get away for more than a week, choose a European city or the Caribbean rather than a long Asia trek.

 When the time comes to eventually take that trip, you'll be ready and most of the work will be done.
 All you'll have to do is board the plane.

-So no, none of these staycation ideas will actually replace your taking a trip but if you have itchy feet, if you can't stop thinking of travel but can't get away just now, each one of these strategies will help you while you wait it out.
+So no, none of these day or weekend staycation ideas will actually replace your taking a trip but if you have itchy feet, if you can't stop thinking of travel but can't get away just now, each one of these strategies will help you while you wait it out.

 Actively doing something about travel is a lot better than just wishing you were somewhere else...